Page Hierarchy

 Similar to other vaccinations at LVPG practices, an administration fee is billed to patients’ insurance policies after they receive their shots.

 Yes.
-All individuals (except children ages 6 months to 4 years who received the Pfizer-BioNTech primary vaccine series) who received a primary vaccine series (including those who received an additional primary dose) should get a booster two months after their last dose.
+All people (except children ages 6 months to 4 years who received the Pfizer-BioNTech primary vaccine series) who received a primary vaccine series (including those who received an additional primary dose) should get a booster two months after their last dose.
+Older adults and immunocompromised people age 6 years and older can receive a second bivalent booster shot four months after their first booster was administered.